 UNIVERSITY OF WISCONSIN River Falls

-The records are arranged by county, each of which is accompanied by indexes.
-These indexes usually point to the petitions (second papers).
-Working backward is the most efficient method because if an individual is found in the index, their petition should indicate where and when they filed their declaration (first papers).
+The records are arranged by county, each of which is accompanied by indexes that usually point to the petitions.
+Working backwards is often the most efficient method because if an individual is found in the index to the petitions, their petition should indicate where and when they filed their declaration.
 Sometimes the declaration is even attached to their petition.
-If the individual is not listed in an index, then consult an index to the declarations or the individual declaration books themselves.
-This is an important step because people would often file the first papers then not complete the process.
+If the individual is not listed in an index, then consult an index to the declarations if available or the individual declaration books themselves.
+Keep in mind that even if you don't find your person in the petitions, they may be located in the declarations.
+People would often file their declaration but then not complete the process by filing the petition.
 The declaration was all that was required to be a voting citizen in Wisconsin until 1908.

-As a general rule, women and children were considered the property of the man that they came to the country with and did not file papers on their own until the 1920s.
-They were automatically naturalized with the men.
-Sometimes young males would file their own papers when they reached adulthood.
+As a general rule, women and children did not file papers on their own until the 1920s.
+They were automatically naturalized with their men.
+Sometimes young men would file their own papers when they reached adulthood.

 If the naturalization date is unknown, consult the 1900, 1910, and 1920 U.S. census.
 There are categories on these censuses regarding year of immigration to the U.S. and status of naturalization process (the abbreviation “Al” stood for alien, meaning no papers had been filed yet; the abbreviation “Pa” stood for papers, meaning a declaration of intention had been filed; and the abbreviation “Na” stood for naturalization, meaning the person had supposedly finished the process).
 Remember, the data from the censuses may not be always totally accurate, but it may provide some good clues.

-Another point to remember is that an individual may have filed his naturalization with a federal district court.
+Another point to remember is that an individual may have filed their naturalization with a federal district court or court outside of the county within which they resided.
 If this is the case for someone from this area, then the person would need to contact the National Archives Great Lakes Region office in Chicago.
-The closest federal court was in St. Paul, so a great majority of people who lived in this part of the state filed their naturalization papers through a county court, which means the Archives would have the records.
+The closest federal court was in St. Paul, so a great majority of people who lived in this part of the state filed their naturalization papers through a county court, which means the ARC would not have the records.

 Wisconsin.
 Circuit Court (Burnett County) : Naturalization Records, 1870-1953.
 (Burnett Series 23)